Code-Hex/pget/README.md

   -h,  --help                   print usage and exit -p,  --procs <num>            split ratio to download file -o,  --output <filename>      output file to <filename>
-  -d,  --target-dir <path>      path to the directory to save the downloaded file, filename will be taken from url -t,  --timeout <seconds>      timeout of checking request in seconds -u,  --user-agent <agent>     identify as <agent>
+  -t,  --timeout <seconds>      timeout of checking request in seconds -u,  --user-agent <agent>     identify as <agent>
   -r,  --referer <referer>      identify as <referer>